MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/enable-sync-slicers.md

 For more information on how to sync slicers, see [Sync and use slicers on other pages](../../visuals/power-bi-visualization-slicers.md#sync-and-use-slicers-on-other-pages).

 >[!NOTE]
->A report using the sync slicer feature must use API version 1.13.0 or later.
+>A report using the sync slicers feature must use API version 1.13.0 or later.

 ## Considerations and limitations